Complaint Management for Students and Members of the Public

 A Complainant should promptly inform the University of any referrals made to external bodies in respect of a Complaint and engage respectfully with University staff and adhere to relevant procedures if requesting University information.The Facilitator for a student (i.e. a Student Advocate) may:

-The Facilitator for a member of the public (i.e. the University staff member appointed by the Registrar or nominee) for a member of the public may, where the Complainant wishes to escalate the issue to an external agency, assist the Complainant, as appropriate, with information provision and associated contact details.
+The Facilitator (i.e. the University staff member appointed by the Registrar or nominee) for a member of the public may, where the Complainant wishes to escalate the issue to an external agency, assist the Complainant, as appropriate, with information provision and associated contact details.

 5 RECORD KEEPING AND FEEDBACK